vinitha910/libcozmo/README.md

     version: master
 ```
 ## Usage
-To load Cozmo into the Rviz viewer, run the following commands:
+To load Cozmo into the Rviz viewer in a catkin and ros environment, run the following commands:
 ```shell
 $ catkin build libcozmo
 $ . devel/setup.bash